MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 Learn more about Arm application development in the [Windows IoT Enterprise on Arm application development documentation](/windows-iot/iot-enterprise/Development/App_dev.md) or the [Windows on Arm application development documentation](/windows/arm/overview).

 ### Device Drivers
 Unlike applications, device drivers must be built natively for ARM64 to run on Windows IoT Enterprise on Arm.
-ARM64 drivers for many commonly used devices are provided by Microsoft in Windows or provided by the processor vendor in the processor's Board Support Package (BSP).
-In addition, most device vendors provide drivers for their devices through either Windows Update or through 3rd-party support channels.
+ARM64 drivers for many commonly used devices are provided by Microsoft in Windows, the processor vendor, or the board manufacturer in a board's Board Support Package (BSP).
+In addition, many device vendors provide drivers for their devices through either Windows Update or through 3rd-party support channels.
 For a device without an available driver, you will need to work with the device vendor to get one or write one yourself.

 Learn more about writing and deploying drivers the [Windows IoT Enterprise device driver documentation](../OS-Features/Device-Drivers.md).